zoogzog/nate/README.md

 # nate
-Network Auto Tester and Evaluatro
+Network Auto Tester and Evaluator (NATE)

+Check the documentation in doc/main.pdf